 Book-entry and other indirect holders should consult their banks or brokers for information on how they will receive payments on the Notes.

 Events of Default

-You will have rights if an Event of Default occurs in respect of the Notes and is not cured, as described later in this subsection.
+You will have rights if an Event of Default occurs in respect of the Notes, as described later in this subsection.

 The term "Event of Default" in respect of the Notes means any of the following: